paulo-lucero/me/site/Web/_posts/2023-04-13-my-weather.md

 - Uses the **OpenWeatherMap API** to provide the location, weather state, and temperature based on the visitor's coordinates.
 - Uses the **Geolocation API** to retrieve the visitor's location coordinates for the **OpenWeatherMap API**.
-- The displayed temperature unit can be change from celsious to fahrenheit or vice versa.
+- The displayed temperature unit can be changed from Celsius to Fahrenheit or vice versa.
-- Weather data are reused if the visitor's location coordinates isn't changed and significant time has not yet passed.
+- Weather data is reused if the visitor’s location coordinates haven’t changed and significant time has not yet passed.
 - Responsive design.

 # Tools used